fpelliccioni/Honeycomb/readme.md

 [Honeycomb Library Reference](http://kometes.github.com/Honeycomb/Doxygen/html/annotated.html)

 ## Roadmap
-### Modular Framework Phase
+### Foundations and Modular Framework Phase
-The foundations and component-model framework is complete but the rest of the features are on indefinite hold.
+The framework is complete and is being actively used/developed, but the features below are on indefinite hold.

 ### Editor Phase (on indefinite hold)
 - Move project and code over to QT Creator w/ GCC